SittingDuck1324/node-udp/README.md

 :gem:*Notes:*

     - P2P Clients are currently stored as separate files with hard-coded secret keys.
-    It will be an exercise for the students to implement a simple CLI for secret key entry.
+    It will be an exercise for Tyler to implement a simple CLI for secret key entry.

     - No P2P communication currently exists.
-    It will be an exercise for the students to design a simple transmit and verify message system.
+    It will be an exercise for Tyler to design a simple transmit and verify message system.

     - Rendevous currently references a local HTTP URL for initial testing.
     Any production Rendevous Server communication should be via HTTPS.